HewlettPackard/oneview-sdk-ruby/README.md

 ## CLI
-This gem also comes with a command-line interface to make interracting with OneView possible without the need to create a Ruby program or script.
+This gem also comes with a command-line interface to make interacting with OneView possible without the need to create a Ruby program or script.

 To get started, run `$ ruby-sdk-ruby --help`.

-To communicate with an appliace, you'll need to set up a few environment variables so it knows how to communicate.
+To communicate with an appliance, you'll need to set up a few environment variables so it knows how to communicate.
 Run `$ ruby-sdk-ruby env` to see the available environment variables.

-The CLI doesn't expose everything in the sdk, but it is great for doing simple tasks such as creating or deleting resources from files, listing resources, and searching.
-Here's a few examples:
+The CLI doesn't expose everything in the SDK, but it is great for doing simple tasks such as creating or deleting resources from files, listing resources, and searching.
+Here are a few examples:

  - List ServerProfiles:
  ```bash